gpuweb/WSL/Spec/source/index.rst

 WHLSL accepts three different kinds of expressions, in different places in the grammar.

 - ``expr`` is the most generic, and includes all expressions.
 - ``maybeEffectfulExpr`` is used in places where a variable declaration would also be allowed.
-It forbids some expressions that are clearly effect-free, such as ``x*y`` or ``x < y``.
+It forbids some expressions that are normally effect-free, such as ``x * y`` or ``x < y``, to make parsing non-ambiguous.
   As the name indicates, it may be empty.
-In that case it is equivalent to "null" (any other effect-free expression would be fine, as the result of such an expression is always discarded).
+In that case it is equivalent to ``null`` (any other effect-free expression would be fine, as the result of such an expression is always discarded).
 - ``constexpr`` is limited to literals and the elements of an enum.
 It is used in switch cases, and in type arguments.

 .. productionlist::